o6-webwork/GDELT_ELK/README.md

 - Python 3.x

 ## Setting it up
+1) Configure elastic credentials in both  `.env` and `/logstash/pipeline/logstash.conf`.
-1) In the `/logstash` folder, run `python(3) main.py`.
+2) In the `/logstash` folder, run `python(3) main.py`.
 The script outputs a json and parquet file in the same directory (`csv`).
 The json file is copied to `logstash/logstash_ingest_data/json` for ingestion.
-2) Use the following Docker command to run the entire ELK stack.
+3) Use the following Docker command to run the entire ELK stack.
 Adjust the parameters in `docker-compose.yml` as needed.
 ```docker compose up```

 Docker mounts the logstash/logstash_ingest_data/json volume, allowing the logstash container to read it for ingestion.